richgel999/fpng/README.md

 ### Utility Functions

-For convienance some of the lib's internal functionality is exposed through these API's:
+For convenience some of the lib's internal functionality is exposed through these API's:

 ```
 namespace fpng {